GerlechJen/Cryptocurrencies/README.md

 ## Results
 To begin with, I preprocessed the data.
 I first of all read it to a Pandas DataFrame.
 This original dataframe had 1,252 rows and 6 columns.
 I kept all the cryptocurrencies that are being traded and have a working algorithm which reduced the rows to 1,144.
 I then dropped the 'IsTrading' column and removed rows that had at least one null value.
 The data frame now had 685 rows and 5 columns.
-The DataFrame was filtered so it only had rows where coins are mined and this reduced the rows to 532. rom this dataframe I created a new dataframe that held only the cryptocurrency names, and used the crypto_df DataFrame index as the index for this new DataFrame.
+The DataFrame was filtered so it only had rows where coins are mined and this reduced the rows to 532.
+From this dataframe I created a new dataframe that held only the cryptocurrency names, and used the crypto_df DataFrame index as the index for this new DataFrame.
 Afterwards I removed the CoinName column from the crypto DataFrame since it was not going to be used on the clustering algorithm.
 The dataframe obtained is shown below:

 ![image1](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/image1.png)